 Plugging your car in overnight provides a number of benefits come morning.
-Most importantly, it helps to thicken the engine oil, which can become gooey in cold weather and make it difficult for the engine to start and lubricate properly.
+Most importantly, it helps to thicken the engine oil, which can become gooey in cold weather.
+That makes difficult for the engine to start and lubricate properly, especially if you have presence of water in your engine oil.
 That can significantly increase wear of the engine parts.
 Additionally, it warms up the coolant and prevents it from freezing overnight.
 Finally, it helps to speed up the defrosting process come morning, so you can get on your way more quickly.

 While it’s not strictly necessary to plugging your car in, it can certainly make winter mornings a lot easier.
 So if you’re able to, consider doing it overnight!

 Car block heaters are small electric heater elements within your engine.
 It warms up engines coolant and oil.
 Installing a block heating device in your automobile helps to warm it up much faster in the cold temperatures.
 You can even set block heater timer to turn it on in specific time and it will defrost your vehicle in advance.
 Typically, engine block heaters are powered via electrical outlet.